 This programme of research talks is facilitated by the Faculty of Science and Technology, but is of interest to all PGR research students.

-You can find the full series, zoom meeting details and further information under PGR Short talks on Research area on MyLearning*.
+You can find the full series, zoom meeting details, recordings and further information under PGR Short talks on Research area on MyLearning*.